A new identity of Dickson polynomials: Introduction

 \section{Introduction}

 We find a new polynomial identity in characteristic~2:

 where $q = 2^n$ and $D_k$ is a Dickson polynomial, defined by $D_k(u+u^{-1})=u^k + u^{-k}$.
-Using this identity, we prove that if $F$ is a field of characteristic~2 and $a$ is a nonzero element of $F$, then for $q=2^n>2$, the two polynomials $x^{q+1}+x+1/a$ and $C(x)+a$ have the same splitting field over~$F$, where $C(x) = x (\sum_{i=0}^{n-1} x^{2^i-1})^{q+1}$ is a M\"uller--Cohen--Matthews polynomial of degree $(q^2-q)/2$.
-We find explicit formulas relating the roots of the two polynomials, and we describe the Galois action.
-As a result, when $F$ is finite, related factorizations of the two polynomials can be explained.
-We also found a new proof that $C(x)$ induces a permutation on $\F_{2^m}$ if $(2m,n)=1$.
+Using this identity and results of \cite{qplus1}, we prove that if $\F$ is a field of characteristic~2 and $a$ is a nonzero element of $\F$, then for $q=2^n>2$, the two polynomials $x^{q+1}+x+1/a$ and $C(x)+a$ have the same splitting field over~$\F$, where $C(x) = x (\sum_{i=0}^{n-1} x^{2^i-1})^{q+1}$ is a M\"uller--Cohen--Matthews polynomial of degree $(q^2-q)/2$.
+Explicit formulas are found relating the roots of the two polynomials, and the Galois action on the roots of both polynomials is described.
+As a result, when $\F$ is finite, related factorizations of the two polynomials can be explained.
+We also found a new proof that $C(x)$ induces a permutation on $\F_{2^m}$ if and only if $(2m,n)=1$.
 (See \cite{CM} for the original proof.
-A polynomial that induces a permutation on infinitely many finite fields is said to be {\it exceptional}.)
+A polynomial over a finite field $\F_\ell$ that induces a permutation on infinitely many algebraic extension fields $\F_{\ell^k}$ is said to be {\it exceptional}.

-A first draft of this article was written in the 2001--2004 timeframe, but was left and forgotten for over a decade.
-The project was resumed and completed in 2016, with the following improvements.
-A hypothesis that the field $F$ must be perfect was removed, the new proof of exceptionality of $C(x)$ was added, a simpler formula was found for the roots of $C(x)$, and a simpler description of dihedral subgroups of $\PGL_2(q)$ was obtained (see Proposition~6.1; an analogous proposition holds for $q$ odd as well.)
-Finally, references were updated to reflect advances in the understanding of exceptional polynomials that occurred in the intervening decade.
+A first draft of this article was written in the 2001--2004 time frame, but it was left and forgotten for over a decade.
+The project was resumed and completed in~2016, with the following improvements.
+A hypothesis that the field $\F$ must be perfect\footnote{Since function fields are not perfect, it is important to remove the hypothesis that $\F$ be perfect.} was removed, a new proof of exceptionality of $C(x)$ was added, a simpler formula for the roots of $C(x)$ was found, and a simpler description of dihedral subgroups of $\PGL_2(q)$ was obtained.
+References were updated (\cite{GRZ,GZ}) to reflect advances in the understanding of exceptional polynomials that occurred in the intervening decade.
+The current version contains simplified proofs, particularly in Section~\ref{qplus1Sec}.

 A few remarks are in order.
-First, the equality of the splitting fields of the two polynomials $x^{q+1}+x+1/a$ and $C(x)+a$ can be derived from work of Zieve \cite{Z} and Lenstra and Zieve \cite{LZ}, at least in the case where $a$ is transcendental.
+First, equality of the splitting fields of the two polynomials $x^{q+1}+x+1/a$ and $C(x)+a$ can be derived from work of Zieve \cite{Z} and Lenstra and Zieve \cite{LZ}, at least in the case where $a$ is transcendental.
 Many calculations in this paper could perhaps be done more expediently with their methods, which utilize group theory.
 However, the author was unaware of these methods at the time that she carried out her work, and as a result she used different techniques and was motivated by a different set of questions.
 We hope that this new perspective will complement the existing literature.

 The polynomial identity involving Dickson polynomials in characteristic~2 is new.
 It seems to apply only to characteristic~2.
 Bob Guralnick points out that the Dickson polynomials are ramified at the prime~2, thus it is not surprising to find formulas that are special to characteristic~2.